iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> If you need inspiration, don't do it.
+> There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them.
 >
-> — Elon Musk
+> — Denis Waitley

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->